spenserblack/favlist/README.md

 favlist add Movies -c Title "The Curse of the Cursed Curse" -c Year 2006
 # list movies with "Curse" in the title made in 2006 and print in YAML format
 favlist list Movies -f Title Curse --filter Year 2006 --yaml
+# Change the Year in row 1 of Movies
+favlist edit Movies 1 -c Year 2005
 # Remove row 1 from Movies
 favlist sub Movies 1
 ```